 Everglades National Park: gumbo limbo tree bark

-Gulf of Mexico seen from Flamingo, Everglades
+Gulf of Mexico seen from Flamingo, Everglades National Park

-A lake north of Flamingo, Everglades
+A dark brown lake north of Flamingo, Everglades National Park

 Back to Miami

-Everglades National Park, Florida
+Wildlife of Everglades National Park, Florida

 More on Everglades National Park

-I have also written another post on the Everglades, it’s about our Day Trip to Shark Valley >>.
+I have also written another post on the Everglades, it’s about our biking trip to Shark Valley >>.

-Alligator in Shark Valley, the Everglades
+Alligator in Shark Valley, Everglades National Park

 More about the Everglades and Florida Hiking: